Bone Tumors and Soft Tissue Tumors

 • Has spread to other areas before treatment begins

-If tests show that your child’s cancer is caused by the NTRK fusion or other specific genetic changes, their treatment options may include targeted therapy drugs.
+If tests show that your child’s cancer is caused by the NTRK fusion or other specific genetic changes, their treatment options may include medicines.

 • Clinical trials

-Many of our patients with sarcomas take part in research studies of new treatments along with their standard medical treatment.
-These studies — called clinical or therapeutic trials — include studies of new medicines or new combinations of medicines.
+Many of our patients with sarcomas take part in research studies of new treatments along with their standard treatment.
+These studies — called clinical or therapeutic trials — include studies of new medicines or new ways to combine medicines.

 Your child’s doctor will talk with you about any new treatment options that might help your child.
-Then you can decide whether you want to take part.
+Then you can decide whether you want your child to take part.

-The STRIvE phase 1 trials may be an option for children and young adults with tumors that are difficult to treat (refractory) or that come back after treatment (relapsed).
-In the STRIvE studies, researchers reprogram the body’s infection-fighting T cells to find and destroy cancer cells.
+The STRIvE and ENLIGHTen phase 1 trials may be an option for children and young adults with tumors that are difficult to treat (refractory) or that come back after treatment (relapsed).
+In these studies, researchers reprogram the body’s infection-fighting T cells to find and destroy cancer cells.

 Follow-Up Care